kyma-project/btp-manager/docs/operations.md

 is created.
 When the Secret is present in the cluster, the reconciler verifies whether it contains required data.
 The Secret should contain the following keys: `clientid`, `clientsecret`, `sm_url`, `tokenurl`, `cluster_id`.
 None of the key values should be empty.
-If some required data is missing, the reconciler throws an error with the message about missing keys/values, sets the CR in `Error` state (reason `InvalidSecret` and stops the reconciliation until there is a change in the required
+If some required data is missing, the reconciler throws an error with the message about missing keys/values, sets the CR in `Error` state (reason `InvalidSecret`), and stops the reconciliation until there is a change in the required
 Secret.

 After checking the Secret, the reconciler prepares the module's chart for provisioning.
 It